 You can also automate log-ins when the user visits your website after a long time, push reminders, or send abandoned cart notifications.

 In this case, choosing an all-in-one solution can make it very easy to work with since you can automate everything with a single integration.

-This is much easier and convenient than setting up with multiple plug ins in which you have to sync all tools with each other even though they are not designed to work that way.
+This is much easier and more convenient than setting up multiple plug-ins in which you have to sync all tools with each other even though they are not designed to work that way.

 What Type of Payments Can You Accept on Your Personal Membership Website?

 One of the best things about having your own membership website is that you can integrate as many payment options as you possibly can.